Featured Initiative

 Dalla Lana School of Public Health

-A deep knowledge of public health can help us understand and anticipate a pandemic’s impact and properly prepare for new deadly viruses.
+An interdisciplinary approach can help us understand and anticipate a pandemic’s impact while preparing for new deadly viruses.
 By supporting the Institute for Pandemics, you can help U of T build a better, healthier future for everyone—one where we can rapidly respond to and recover from pandemics, or even prevent them entirely.

 To learn more about how you can support the Institute’s critical work to prevent and prepare for pandemics, please contact the Director of Advancement at the Dalla Lana School of Public Health.